Frequently Asked Questions - Buying DVC

 - Similarly, if you intend to use points for a One Bedroom or larger villa, consider that DVC is very unlikely to save you any real dollars (when compared to the cash price of a standard Deluxe guest room) but may be a vehicle for improving the quality of the stay.

 If you will be visiting Walt Disney World or Disneyland, you can schedule a tour with a DVC salesperson (aka "Guide.")
 The tours at Walt Disney World are currently conducted out of a sales center at Saratoga Springs Resort.
-Disney has model rooms on display for Disney's Polynesian Villa & Bungalows, Copper Creek Villas & Cabins and Aulani, Disney Vacation Club Villas.
+Disney has model rooms on display for Disney's Riviera Resort and Aulani, Disney Vacation Club Villas.
 Most resorts also have a model room available for walk in tours; speak to the DVC sales rep in the resort lobby for details.

 If you won't be visiting one of these locations in the near future, consider contacting DVC to request information be sent to your home.
-Visit www.disneyvacationclub.com and click on the link to be contacted by a DVC Guide or to order a DVD sent directly to your home.
+Visit www.disneyvacationclub.com and click on the link to be contacted by a DVC Guide or access a series of promotional videos.

-Requesting the DVD is a painless step which will NOT lead to an endless stream of harassing salesperson phone calls.
-DVC knows that the product largely sells itself and, while experiences with individual salespeople will vary, DVC does not encourage a hard-sell sales approach in any way, shape or form.
+Making contact with DVC is a painless step which will NOT lead to an endless string of harassing salesperson phone calls.
+DVC knows that the product largely sells itself and, while experiences with individual salespeople will vary, DVC does not encourage a hard-sell approach in any way, shape or form.

 If you prefer to bypass DVC altogether and pursue a resale purchase, we recommend contacting The Timeshare Store, Inc.